shareer/Facet-menu-with-React-18/README.md

 ## Development server

-Run `npm start` for a dev server.
+After cloning the project in the local machine run `npm install` to install the dependencies and followed by `npm start` to run server locally.
 Navigate to `http://localhost:3000/`.

 ## Framework/Libraries Used